lj-cug/OpenGeoModeller/SurfaceWater/SCHISM/manual/post-processing/schism_visit_plugin-master/install-ubuntu20-visit3.1.4.md

 # Installing on Ubuntu 20

 These instructions were tested on a clean VM with Ubuntu 20 OS.
-(I used Jetstream2 for cloud services.)

-## First, install VisIt
+## 安装VisIt

-See the VisIt User Guide, [Installing and Starting VisIt](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/getting_started/Installing_VisIt.html)

-We will use VisIt version [3.1.4](https://visit-dav.github.io/visit-website/releases-as-tables/#series-31) so we can use server mode on Expanse.
 Get the source code and the install script.

 ```
 wget https://github.com/visit-dav/visit/releases/download/v3.1.4/visit3_1_4.linux-x86_64-ubuntu20.tar.gz
 wget https://github.com/visit-dav/visit/releases/download/v3.1.4/visit-install3_1_4
 ```

 Change to executable mode
 ```
 chmod +x visit-install3_1_4
 ```

 For the following, we install visit in the home directory to avoid using sudo.
 Choose '1', no specific configuration.
 ```
-./visit-install3_1_4 3.1.4 linux-x86_64-ubuntu20 ~/visit
+./visit-install3_1_4 3.1.4 linux-x86_64-ubuntu20 /home/lijian/visit
 1
 ```

 Set the path for the executable
 ```
-export PATH=~/visit/bin:$PATH
+export PATH=/home/lijian/visit/bin:$PATH
 ```

 Try VisIt: